justinjslr/hello-world/README.md

 ## First step in GitHub

-I'd like to share my activities through this GitHub site.
+I'd like to share my activities on this GitHub site.
-Since it is well formed and supported, I'll keep this page to the last moments.
+Since it is well formed and supported, I'll keep this page for the last moments.

 ## What should I do next?